 Many countries require you to comply with the agreement on the international carriage of perishable foodstuffs (ATP) if you carry perishable foodstuffs abroad in an insulated refrigerated vehicle or container.

 The TIR system allows UK customs officials to pack and seal goods before they are transported outside the EU.
 This means that the load won’t need to be opened and inspected by customs officials at border crossings.

 Reduced pollution certificates (RPC)

-If you modify a vehicle to cut its emissions, you can get it tested by DVSA for an RPC.
-This reduces the cost of your vehicle tax and may mean that you can drive in London’s Low Emission Zone without charge.
+If you modified a vehicle to cut its emissions, you could get it tested by DVSA for an RPC.
+This reduced the cost of your vehicle tax and could mean that you could drive in London’s Low Emission Zone without charge.